 Your lease will set out the conditions you've agreed to.
 This can include how much you'll have to pay to maintain the property, if you need permission from the freeholder to make alterations, whether it's you or the freeholder who has the responsibility to make repairs and deal with other issues such as noisy neighbours, any restrictions on pets, smoking, BBQs and noise, and MUCH more.

 It's important to remember this is a serious legal document so if you're in breach of the lease, you could in theory be evicted – though this is rare.

 What does the service charge cover?

-While the freeholder is responsible for the upkeep of the building, the leaseholder must pay a service charge to cover this cost.
+While the freeholder is responsible for the building's upkeep, the leaseholder must pay a service charge to cover this cost.
 Your lease sets out the way the service charge is organised and what can be charged.

 If you pay a service charge, you have the right to ask for a summary showing how the charge is worked out and what it's spent on and see any paperwork supporting the summary, such as receipts.

 Service charges must be reasonable and fair which means leaseholders can dispute any charges they think are unfair at a tribunal.

 Do I have to pay ground rent on a leasehold property?

 Yes.
 This is a fee you pay to the freeholder as a condition of your lease.
 Given you're technically a tenant of the freeholder, this is the rent.
 It can be anything from a few quid to hundreds of pounds a year.